rapiddweller/datamimic/README.md

-# datamimic
+# DATAMIMIC
-AI-driven, model-based toolkit designed to transform your data testing workflow
+DATAMIMIC is an AI-driven, model-based toolkit designed to transform your data testing workflow.